PRQL/prql-query/README.md

-# pq (prql-query): query and transform data with PRQL
+# pq: query and transform data with PRQL

 [PRQL](https://prql-lang.org/) is a modern language for transforming data — a simple, powerful, pipelined SQL replacement